 I continued with my Notarial work throughout the year and assisted many clients with the completion and authorisation of overseas commercial documents.

 Our marketing continued in earnest throughout the year.
-I am grateful to the assistance provided by a lecturer in media and marketing at the University of Queensland.
+I am grateful for the assistance provided by a lecturer in media and marketing at the University of Queensland.
 Our new website was designed and we have continued upgrading the details on the website throughout the year.
 It is now fully operational and working well.
 A job well done by our website designer and manager.

 We acted for a number of grandparents in relation to obtaining parenting orders for their grandchildren.
 These cases of course involved very sad circumstances where the parents of the children for various reasons have not been suitable parents for the raising of the children and the grandparents have had to step in and take over that role.
 We have concerns for the children in these circumstances.
-However the outcomes for the grandparents in taking on the parenting role have assisted the children in leading normal and happy lives.
+However, the outcomes for the grandparents in taking on the parenting role have assisted the children in leading normal and happy lives.

 Another case involved a young woman who was injured whilst driving a large truck in the mines in Queensland.
 We were successful in preventing the former partner of this client from obtaining any interest in the large personal injuries compensation which was eventually paid to her.
-Her main concern was to again have her dog Lucy stay with her and part of the settlement involved an order that the dog remain in our client’s care.
+Her main concern was to again have her dog Lucy stay with her and part of the settlement involved an order that the dog remains in our client’s care.
 A happy result for our client and Lucy.

 A number of matters dealt with during the year involved fathers whose children had been alienated from them by their mothers.
-In one of these matters we were successful in obtaining orders whereby the children were taken from the mother and placed in the paternal grandmother’s care which then enabled the father to gradually again build up his relationship with them.
-In most cases we were able to re-establish the father’s relationship with their children.
-These are sad cases in which the children become heavily involved, where psychologists, social workers and Independent Children’s Lawyers play a major role in assisting the children to reach as best as possible a healthy relationship with both parents.
+In one of these matters, we were successful in obtaining orders whereby the children were taken from the mother and placed in the paternal grandmother’s care which then enabled the father to gradually again build up his relationship with them.
+In most cases, we were able to re-establish the father’s relationship with their children.
+These are sad cases in which the children become heavily involved, where psychologists, social workers, and Independent Children’s Lawyers play a major role in assisting the children to reach as best as possible a healthy relationship with both parents.

 I and other members of my firm enjoyed the regular networking meetings with Business South Bank a Corporation that looks after the interests of businesses in the South Brisbane area.
-We participated in the Show Case where 50 odd businesses provided information on their firms.
+We participated in the Show-Case where 50 odd businesses provided information on their firms.
 We enjoyed meeting with our fellow business owners and learning more about their business and activities.

 We were involved in a number of domestic violence matters throughout the year and were able to bring them to successful conclusions.

-Socially we enjoyed a number of functions including the networking functions held at various venues with Brisbane South Bank, the Melbourne Cup and we look forward to enjoying our end of year Christmas function.
+Socially we enjoyed a number of functions including the networking functions held at various venues with Brisbane South Bank, the Melbourne Cup and we look forward to enjoying our end-of-year Christmas function.